-For a more in depth treatment of LiFi and Visible Light Communications (VLC) technology, please take a look at this text available on Amazon: Visible Light Communication
+For a more in depth treatment of LiFi and Visible Light Communications (VLC) technology, please take a look at this text available on Amazon: Visible Light Communication by Shlomi Arnon (Editor)

 Under ideal conditions, data rates of 224 Gigabits per second have been achieved.
 However, when accounting for real world conditions and configurations with multiple transmitters in the same space, speeds are more typically in the 70 Megabits per second range.

 All we need to do is fit a small microchip to every potential illumination device and this would then combine two basic functionalities: illumination and wireless data transmission.
 In the future we will not only have 14 billion light bulbs, we may have 14 billion LiFi’s deployed worldwide for a cleaner, greener, and even brighter future. – Harold Haas, PureLiFi Founder

 A benefit, as well as detraction, of communications with light is that light beams do not pass through walls or solid objects, unlike radio waves (e.g., WiFi).
 The benefit is in providing a secure, localized communications network.
 But everything has to be within a line-of-sight of a LiFi enabled device to work.

 Another issue concerns reflected light pulses.
 The technology for dealing with WiFi, Cellular and other RF reflections is well understood.
 Dealing with this interference for visible light based communications is still evolving.